 - The Multi-Party Office

-WFD also implements programmes which operate across countries, such as:
+WFD also implements programmes which operate across regions, such as:

 - Our programme in the Western Balkans: the Western Balkans Democracy Initiative